Do cheap vinyl players ruin records?

 Cheap vinyl players ruin records through wear, scratches, and sound loss.
 Here’s how damage happens.

 Groove wear occurs from heavy tonearms.
 Tracking force above 3 grams grinds grooves.
-Affects sound in 50-100 plays.
+This affects sound in 50-100 plays.

 Scratches come from poor styluses.
 Ceramic tips dig into vinyl.
 Visible marks appear after 20 plays.

 Skips result from wobbly motors.
 Records jump, damaging grooves.
-Common in $50-80 players.
+This is common in $50-80 players.

 Sound distortion stems from vibrating platters.
 Bass and treble lose clarity.
-Noticeable in 30 plays.
+This becomes noticeable in 30 plays.

 A 2024 study found 70% of cheap players cause audible wear within 100 plays.
 High-end models last 1,000 plays.